 In your application, what is “Other” under sexual-orientation?
 Most people know “Straight” and “Gay” and there are lots of variations that don’t fit into those labels.
 Queer, Pansexual, Bisexual, Flexible, etc are all distinct identifiers with unique meaning.
 Each term is important.
 And the forms we use often have limits, we sometimes use “Other” to indicate people who are interested in playing with people of any gender or are flexible about it.

 Will I be assigned a partner for the event?
-No. For some icebreaking exercises, you may be in pairs or small groups for the exercise.
+No. For some icebreaking exercises, you may be in pairs or small groups for the exercise, and people can adjust the activities to what is a yes for them, including opting out.
 You are not assigned a partner for the event.